RAMOOPS – Keeping Linux kernel oops/trace logs persistent between reboots

 CONFIG_PSTORE_FTRACE=y

-• CONFIG_FTRACE: enables ftrace, the Linux kernel tracer, which will allow to select the next option.
+• CONFIG_FTRACE — enables the Linux kernel tracer.
+Required to unlock the next option.

 Adapting the device tree

-• mem_size: for the size or the memory region.
-The memory size will be rounded down to a power of two.
+• reg — the base address and total size of the reservation.
+The size is rounded down to a power of two internally.

 reserved-memory {